 Read on to learn more about the rich history and fascinating legacy of this slice of American Colonial architecture.
 (For another historical Colonial-era home – but in New York – check out Alexander Hamilton’s Grange estate.)

 The Paul Revere House stands today as the oldest building in downtown Boston and is the only home located on the famous Freedom Trail historical tour.
 Despite numerous rounds of construction and modification, the Revere House actually retains over 90 percent of its original materials and fixtures.
 This includes the heavy support beams, large stone fireplaces, and much of the original floor plan.

-Similar in appearance to the Paul Revere House, with its rectangular façade, 2-story construction, gable roof, and chimney, this Colonial style 3-bedroom, 2.5-bath home plan is nevertheless set apart by inclusion of its modern-day-essential garage and brick siding instead of wood clapboards.
-The center-hall Colonial is a modern interpretation of the prevailing architectural style of the time (House Plan #170-1587).
+Similar in appearance to the Paul Revere House, with its rectangular façade, 2-story construction, gable roof, and chimney, this Colonial style 5-bedroom, 3.5-bath home plan is nevertheless set apart by the inclusion of its modern-day-essential garage and brick siding instead of wood clapboards.
+The center-hall Colonial is a modern interpretation of the prevailing architectural style of the time (Plan #137-1159).